Valley Hope - O'Neill Philosophy

 ABOUT VALLEY HOPE — O’NEILL

 Valley Hope in O’Neill, Neb., is one of the nonprofit organization's 16 substance abuse treatment facilities located in seven states.
-The Holt County rehab center provides detoxification services, 12-step-based residential care, family programming, medication-assisted therapy, and aftercare.
+The Holt County rehab center provides detoxification services, which are offered by 6.4 percent of Nebraska treatment centers.
+The O'Neill location also offers 12-step-based residential care, family programming, medication-assisted therapy, and aftercare.
 Tele-therapy is also available through Valley Hope and an Omaha facility offers outpatient programming.
-Other Valley Hope locations include treatment centers in Arizona, Kansas, Missouri, and Oklahoma.

 TREATMENT & ASSESSMENT